 The 2018 course was held in the eastern town of Karakol, not far from the borders with China and Kazakhstan.
 On this occasion forty women attended, who went on to share some of the course content with others in their professional circle.
 All participating teachers became increasingly motivated and enthusiastic about their teaching as they encountered new content and ways of teaching to promote their pupils’ learning process – so much so that a second course has been requested in this area.

-The next course is planned to take place in the southern town of Bazar Korgon near the border with Uzbekistan.
+Following a hiatus due to the pandemic, 2023 saw a course in the south of the country for the first time.
+It took place in the town of Bazar Korgon near the border with Uzbekistan.
 Long considered off-limits for visitors to the country due to fears of ethnic tension and riots, the FCO now deems it much safer.
-The visit from our team will undoubtedly improve the morale of the region’s isolated teachers.
-The head teacher of a brand new secondary school has offered the use of his premises and forty teachers are lined up to attend.
+The visit from our team undoubtedly improved the morale of the region’s isolated teachers and improved their teaching skills.

 As a result of this opportunity, their classroom delivery will in future incorporate the best of British teaching practices, tailored for schools with fewer resources, with an increasing amount of interactive learning to motivate their pupils.
-The teachers will also benefit from the gift of a modern English grammar book to refresh their knowledge and provide material which is far removed from the Soviet-style text books normally employed in schools.
-In addition, a local Kyrgyz trainer will have the chance to assist with the course delivery, under the close supervision of the British team.
-This will assist her own professional development and enable her to work to a higher standard in the future.
+The teachers also benefit from the gift of a modern English grammar book to refresh their knowledge and provide material which is far removed from the Soviet-style text books normally employed in schools.
+In the last two courses, local Kyrgyz trainers also had the chance to assist with the course delivery, under the close supervision of the British team.
+This assisted their own professional development and enable them to work to a higher standard in the future.